 Best Calorie Tracker Apps with Free Barcode Scanner (2026)

-Top Pick: MyFitnessPal Is Our Top Pick for Best Calorie Tracker with Free Barcode Scanner
+Top Pick: PlateLens Is Our Top Pick for Best Calorie Tracker with Free Barcode Scanner

-For users who scan barcodes frequently — grocery shoppers, packaged food eaters — MyFitnessPal’s database breadth wins.
+For users who scan barcodes frequently — grocery shoppers, packaged food eaters — PlateLens delivers the feature this page is actually about: a barcode scanner you do not have to pay for.

 What We Tested

-We tested 6 calorie trackers with free barcode scanning through a 30-day protocol.
-We measured barcode database size, hit rate on common groceries (200 packaged foods scanned), database verification quality (verified vs user-submitted), international coverage, scan UX speed, free tier scan limits, and calorie accuracy when matched.
+We tested 6 calorie trackers through a 30-day protocol.
+We measured whether barcode scanning is actually free (no paid tier required), hit rate on common groceries (200 packaged foods scanned), barcode database size, database verification quality (verified vs user-submitted), international coverage, scan UX speed, and calorie accuracy when matched.

 Three reasons.